Posterior Shin Splints

 What causes posterior shin splints?

 Posterior shin splints usually develop when the tibialis posterior, soleus, and nearby tissues cannot keep up with repeated impact load.
-In most cases, one single factor is not responsible.
-Instead, the problem builds when training load, biomechanics, recovery, and footwear all push stress onto the inner shin.
+One factor rarely causes the whole problem.
+More often, training load, biomechanics, recovery, and footwear all increase stress along the inner shin.

 - Load errors: sudden increases in distance, speed, hills, or hard surfaces can overload the shin.